shivannis/xandr-docs-public/xandr-docs/articles/bidders/deal-sync-with-dv360---faq.md

 ### Can I change a buyer for a deal once it has been uploaded to DV360 systems?

 Publisher cannot remove buyers from a deal once it has been uploaded to DV360 systems.
-However, if your account is enabled for multi buyer deals, you can add buyer seat ids to an existing deal.
+However, if your account is enabled for multi buyer deals, you can add buyer seat IDs to an existing deal.

 ### Can I create a deal for multiple media types?

 While multi format deals are supported in Monetize UI, DV360 does encourage publishers to declare only one media type in a deal.
 This will allow buyers to get more granular details about how to target a deal.

-Programmatic Guaranteed deals cannot be multi-media type.
+Programmatic Guaranteed Deals cannot be multi-media type.
 One media type must be declared in all PG deals with DV360.

 ### **If a DV360 buyer manually creates a deal first in DV360 UI using the deal ID, and then the deal with the same deal ID gets uploaded to DV360 via the deal sync process, how will DV360 systems handle it?**